Mapleton, Queensland

-It includes one of Queensland's largest Outdoor Education Centres (QCCC Mapleton), the Lilyponds, the Mapleton Tavern and historic Seaview House (St Isidore's Farm College), and has panoramic views of the Sunshine Coast.
+It includes one of Queensland's largest Outdoor Education Centres (QCCC Mapleton), the Lilyponds, and historic Seaview House (St Isidore's Farm College), and has panoramic views of the Sunshine Coast.

 Geography

 The town is located high on the Blackall Range in the Sunshine Coast hinterland, 10 minutes drive from Nambour, 25 minutes from Maleny and 30 minutes from Maroochydore.

 Montville–Mapleton Road enters from the south, Nambour–Mapleton Road enters from the east, and Obi Obi Road exits to the south-west.

 History

 For countless generations, the Blackall Range has held spiritual significance for many Aboriginal people throughout South East Queensland.
 Abundant bunya pines growing throughout this area produced large nut crops, providing enough food for huge gatherings.
 When the nut crop peaked every three years, Kabi Kabi and neighbouring Wakka Wakka people hosted the Bonyee Festival.
 Many invited guests travelled great distances from coastal and inland areas to share food, songs and dances, arrange marriages, and other social interactions.
 A large grassy area near Baroon Pocket was an important gathering place.

 Early settlers of the area grew fruit, vegetables and cereal crops.
 The first timber cutters extracted red cedar and beech timber taking it to Nambour.

 Initially the settlement was known as Luton Vale until 1899 when the name was changed after the English town.
 The name of Mapleton was decided at a meeting of early settlers in 1894, with one of the group, W.J.
 Smith, having read about the English town of the same name.
 A postal receiving office was established at E.H.
 Biggs' Luton Vale Orchard in 1892.
 The area was officially named Mapleton, as a postal site, in 1894.

 During the 1890s, the area continued to develop with farm selections being made for various orchards and plantations.